vksrinivasan/DTOUR/README.txt

 EXECUTION:
 	You can access the frontend of our application at "https://dva1-alhaamid.c9users.io/".
-If you have followed the installation instructions and have a web server of your own running that has the packaged backend jar file on it, you should be able to go to the similar page on your server.
+If you have spun up your own web server on which the packaged backend jar code sits, you should be able to execute the code from your respective web page.
+Note that this assumes you have a separate database server running that the jar database credentials point to.